dejourford/rename_files_script/README.md

 -How to safely rename files using conditional logic to avoid redundant naming

 ## What I Did
+1. Created python file

-1. Imported OS
+2. Imported OS

-2. Changed to parent directory
+3. Changed to parent directory

-3. Looped through folders
+4. Looped through folders

-4. Change directory into each sub folder
+5. Change directory into each sub folder

-5. List files in each sub folder
+6. List files in each sub folder

-6. Loop through each file in case of more than one
+7. Loop through each file in case of more than one

-7. Create safeguard for appending .pcap to file name if it already exists
+8. Create safeguard for appending .pcap to file name if it already exists

-8. Append .pcap to file name and rename file
+9. Append .pcap to file name and rename file

 ## Screenshots
 Created File